At a Glance

 Open communication can make a big difference in making all of the children in your family feel loved and valued.

 In any family with more than one child, the kids are probably going to compete for their parents’ attention.
-The competition can heat up when one or more of those children has learning and attention issues.
-Brothers and sisters may resent the sibling with learning and attention issues.
+The competition can heat up when one or more of those children has learning and thinking differences.
+Brothers and sisters may resent the sibling with learning and thinking differences.
 Here are some common reasons why—and how you can help keep the peace.

 Reason for resentment: “I get less attention.”

-How it plays out: Children with learning and attention issues often require more time and attention from parents to do well in school and stay organized.
+How it plays out: Children with learning and thinking differences often require more time and attention from parents to do well in school and stay organized.
 So it’s no surprise when brothers or sisters feel like they’re getting the short end of the stick.

 What you can do: You may not be able to make everything equal between your kids, nor is it necessary.
 But do be sure that the other kid gets time in the spotlight.
 Spend one-on-one time together.
 If the other child gets a good report card or plays in the school band, be sure to note and compliment achievements.
 And when things aren’t going so well for that child, address those needs, too.